MrLuckyGamer/ph-enhanced/README.md

-# Wolvin's Prop Hunt: Enhanced 14j
+# Wolvin's Prop Hunt: Enhanced 14j-Staging

-Current version: 14, Revision: j, release type: Beta
+Current version: 14, Revision: j, release type: Staging

 ### Upcoming v15 Notice
 - We're currently investigating and try to fix some internal issues related to PH:E. Any upcoming/new issues and problems will soon be included and patched after v.15 update has been released.
 - Be sure to check our issues lists.
 If there's some any serious problem that occurs both in Server and Client side of PH:E, please report them by creating new issues in [Issue Tracker Here.](https://github.com/Vinzuerio/ph-enhanced/issues)

+### v14j-Staging Notice
+- This version of Prop Hunt: Enhanced might include new features, adjustments and/or fixes.
+This staging version is originally provided by D4UNKN0WNM4N2010 and you're free to look at any changes made.
+- Please be aware that under staging these features might not make it into the next beta release and will remain here instead.
+Changes are reviewed and evaluated before entering beta releases.

 ### Description
 Prop Hunt: Enhanced is an alternate, newer and enhanced version of the Gamemode from original prop hunt which was broken from last Garry's Mod's March 2015 update and decided to make as fixed and newer.
 This enhanced version is also pretty similar to the classic one, however several things like new codes, files and new features were added in the gamemode to make it